 This necessarily requires the Connecticut Appellate Court or Connecticut Supreme Court, as the case may be, to, “‘consider the merits of the petitioner’s underlying claims to determine whether the habeas court reasonably determined that the petitioner’s appeal was frivolous.’”
 Castonguay v.
 Commissioner , 300 Conn. at 658 (quoting Taylor v.
 Commissioner, 284 Conn.
 433, 449 (2007)); see also Paulino v.
 Commissioner, 155 Conn.
 App.
 154, 159-60, cert. denied, 317 Conn.
 912 (2015).

-This is where an attorney can help you.
+An attorney can help you understand habeas corpus in Connecticut.
 If you get in touch with an attorney and explain to them your situation, they can help you establish a case that you can use in court.
 This can prove that you should not face imprisonment.